ONSdigital/dp/training/culture-and-process/PULL_REQUEST_GUIDANCE.md

 - How to review: If required steps to enable the reviewer to do a code review
 - Who can review

 Once a pull request has been created put a link to the pull request in the `dev-code-review` channel on slack.
 At the top of the channel are the reactions used to communicate when the pull request is being reviewed, if there are any comments and when it has been approved.
-Adter any comments on the pull requests have been addressed, this channel can be used to re request a review.
+After any comments on the pull requests have been addressed, this channel can be used to re request a review.

 Once the pull request has been approved it can be merged.
 To merge branches the command line has to be used rather than the GitHub UI.
 This is because the commits have to be GPG signed/verified which is not possible via the Github UI.